lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab1.md

 *This comes from problem 1, chapter 4 on page 232-233.*

-A store provides discounts for the military based on the amount.
+A store provides discounts for the military based on the dollar amount of the purchase..
 In this program, you will prompt the user for the dollar amount purchased and whether they are in the military or not.
 It will then determine the discount, sales tax cost and total.
 It will print out this information in a neat way.